 Youth Sing Out & Speak Out Signature Sponsors

 Volunteers play a critical role in the Stop the Hate Contest.
 With thousands of entries and $100,000 in scholarships and prizes to award, we need hundreds of passionate and considerate readers to ensure the best song lyrics and essays are recognized and rewarded.

-Volunteers are asked to read for both reading periods, March 23 – 29, 2021 (PERIOD ONE), and March 30 – April 5, 2021 (PERIOD TWO), although exceptions can be made.
-Readers have 10 days to review and score their essays.
+Volunteers are asked to read for both reading periods, February 17 – 21, 2023 (PERIOD ONE), and February 24 – 28, 2023 (PERIOD TWO), although exceptions can be made.
+Readers have 5 days per period to review and score their essays.